Bricktech2000/Notes/notes/unemployment.md

 > **Employment Insurance** (EI) is a government program that partially protects workers' incomes when they become unemployed

-EI influences workers' behavior in ways that will encrease [[unemployment]]
+EI influences workers' behavior in ways that will increase [[unemployment]]

 > **Efficiency Wages** are above-equilibrium wages paid by firms in order to increase worker productivity